steven-edwards/crookedbar-test2/content/pages/faq.md

           Widemouth Bay, famous for it's surfing conditions, is the closet, along with Summerleaze Beach at Bude.
       - title: Anything else I need to know?
-        content: |
+        content: >
           No, just enjoy yourself!
+But if you do have anything at all to ask, please do get in touch!
     grid_cols: two
     grid_gap_horiz: medium
     grid_gap_vert: medium